Fall Turkey Hunting Guide

 Who May Apply - Only North Dakota residents are eligible to apply in the first lottery.
-If licenses remain after the first lottery, state law allows nonresidents to apply at a fee of $80.
+If licenses remain after the first lottery, state law allows nonresidents to apply.

 Hunter Education Requirement - Persons born after December 31, 1961 must complete a certified state or provincial hunter education course in order to purchase a North Dakota hunting license.
 Exceptions: Persons who hunt only on land they own or operate, and persons under age 12 (those under age 12 may hunt if they have an appropriate license and are under direct supervision of a parent or guardian).
 In addition, individuals who are 12 years of age and older, who have not taken the hunter education course, may be issued an apprentice hunter validation that enables them to hunt small game for one license year.
+In addition, an individual who received an apprentice license for 2020-21 may receive another.
 Contact the Game and Fish Department for details.

 Gratis - Gratis licenses are available to North Dakota residents owning, or leasing for agricultural purposes and actively farming or ranching, at least 150 acres of land located in an open hunting unit, and are valid only upon land described on the application and subsequently the license.

-Other Licenses Required - Hunters, regardless of age, must also possess a fishing, hunting and furbearer certificate ($1 for residents and $2 for nonresidents), and a general game and habitat license ($20).
-In addition, resident hunters age 16 and older must possess a small game license ($10) or a combination license ($50) before hunting wild turkeys.
+Other Licenses Required - Hunters, regardless of age, must also possess a general game and habitat license.
+In addition, resident hunters age 16 and older must possess a small game license or a combination license before hunting wild turkeys.
 (Gratis license holders exempt.)

 Hunting Over Bait